 Malinda McCollum is the author of The Surprising Place, winner of the Juniper Prize for Fiction.
-Her stories have appeared in The Paris Review –– which awarded her the Plimpton Prize –– McSweeney’s, ZYZZYVA, Epoch, and elsewhere.
-Her stories have also been anthologized in The Paris Review Book of People with Problems and The Worst Years of Your Life: Stories for the Geeked-Out, Angst-Ridden, Lust-Addled, Deeply Misunderstood Adolescent in All of Us.
+Her stories have appeared in The Paris Review – which awarded her the Plimpton Prize – McSweeney’s, ZYZZYVA, Epoch, and elsewhere.
+Her stories have been anthologized in The Paris Review Book of People with Problems and The Worst Years of Your Life: Stories for the Geeked-Out, Angst-Ridden, Lust-Addled, Deeply Misunderstood Adolescent in All of Us.

-McCollum has been the recipient of a Pushcart Prize and a Stegner fellowship at Stanford University.
-She’s a graduate of the Iowa Writers’ Workshop and has taught at the University of Iowa, Johns Hopkins University, and Stanford University.
-She grew up in Des Moines, IA and now lives with her family in Charleston, SC, where she teaches writing at the College of Charleston.
+McCollum received a Pushcart Prize and a Stegner fellowship and Jones Lectureship at Stanford University.
+She graduated from the Iowa Writers’ Workshop and has taught at the University of Iowa, Johns Hopkins, and Stanford.
+She grew up in Des Moines, IA, and now lives in Charleston, SC, where she teaches at the College of Charleston.